ARDVARC/ARDVARC/README.md

 Notes:

 * In general, each item should vary in the last dimension.
-For a 3D matrix containing 2D matricies, this means each 2D matrix is in a differnt page.
-For a 2D matrix containg vectors, this means each vector is in a different row.
+For a 3D matrix containing 2D matrices, this means each 2D matrix is in a different page.
+For a 2D matrix containing vectors, this means each vector is in a different row.

 #### Rotations
 * `object_a2b`